Man assaulted outside Hartlepool pizza shop

 A man was taken to hospital after he was hit in the face outside of a pizza shop.

-Police are appealing for information after a 24-year-old man was assaulted outside Al Chinos pizzeria on Clavering Road in Hartlepool.
+Police are appealing for information after a 47-year-old man was assaulted outside Al Chinos pizzeria on Clavering Road in Hartlepool.

 The incident occurred on Saturday 26th August at 9:25pm when the victim was approached by a man who hit him in the face with a glass object resulting in him having two black eyes and a cut to his right eye.